Skip to content

 • If a member wishes to maintain their membership in the Unemployment Fund, the membership fee for the fund is 84 €/year.

-Entrepreneur or private family daycare provider
+Entrepreneur, private family daycare provider or foster caregiver

-The membership fee for a full-time entrepreneur is 10 €/month.
+The membership fee for a full-time entrepreneur is 150 €/year.

 Membership abroad